 Folk tales were the original horror stories, and folklore has often been the inspiration for modern horror.
 The new anthology film The Field Guide To Evil gives us eight examples of this as a collection of directors from around the globe give their take on the lore of their lands.

 “The Sinful Women of Hollfall” – The first tale, from Severin Fiala & Veronika Franz the team behind Goodnight Mommy.
 A tale of forbidden love and demons in a rural Medieval village.
 It’s beautifully shot and the creature is distinctly creepy looking.
 Bringing to mind films like The Witch and Hagazussa it gets The Field Guide To Evil off to a strong start.

-“Haunted by Al Karisi, The Childbirth Djinn” – Can Evrenol (Baskin, Housewife) contributes a modern day tale that allows postpartum depression to manifest as an evil spirit.
+“Haunted by Al Karisi, The Childbirth Djinn” – Can Evrenol (Baskin, Girl With No Mouth) contributes a modern day tale that allows postpartum depression to manifest as an evil spirit.
 A pregnant young woman steals a necklace from the elderly woman she cares for, raising the ire of the title entity.
 Grim and unsettling with Everol’s trademark visuals.
 The influence of The Drop Of water episode of Mario Bava’s anthology Black Sabbath are obvious as well.

 “The Kindler And The Virgin” – A ghost offers a man great knowledge and power if he eats the hearts of three recently dead people.
 This tale by Agnieszka Smoczynska (The Lure) is the bloodiest segment of The Field Guide To Evil.
 But apart from that and an unsettling ghost, it’s fairly predictable.